Prince Andrew could be stripped of title if he loses sex case, reports say

 The duke vehemently denies the allegations and maintains he does not recall ever meeting her.
 His lawyers are hopeful they can convince a judge to throw out the case.

-But The Sunday Times quotes royal sources as saying the duke may be asked to “put his dukedom into abeyance” is he loses.
+But The Sunday Times quotes royal sources as saying the duke may be asked to “put his dukedom into abeyance” if he loses.

 The source was also quoted as saying that Andrew would be asked to give up his remaining patronages to charities and would not be able to go abroad due to the “risk of extradition”, which would result in “a form of internal exile”.